zsiller38/Engineering4/README.md

 ## LED Countdown

 ### Description
-Use the same countdown but blink a red LED each time it counts down and a green led to signal liftoff.
+Use the same countdown but blink a red LED each time it counts down and a green LED to signal liftoff.

 | **Evidence** | **Wiring** |
 | ----- | ----- |